-Although the IBM 750GX and MPC7447A are very similar, there are differences in power management functionality.
+Although they are very similar, there are a couple of differences between the IBM 750CX/CXE and MPC7447A power management functionality.
 This section only mentions the differences.
-Features like Instruction Cache Throttling to slow the instruction dispatch rate is the same in both implementations.
-Both implementations support the four states: Full Power, Doze, Nap and Sleep.
+Features like Instruction Cache Throttling, to slow the instruction dispatch rate, is the same in both implementations.
+Both implementations support the four states: Full Power, Doze, Nap, and Sleep.

-From Table 4 above you should note that the there is no HID0[DOZE] bit for the MPC7447A and this is because the MPC7447A enters Doze mode when requested by the processor-system protocol.
+From Table 4 above, you should note that the there is no HID0[DOZE] bit for the MPC7447A because the MPC7447A enters Doze mode when requested by the processor-system protocol.
 The processor can transition to Doze mode from:

 - 1. Full Power, if HID0[NAP] or HID0[SLEEP] is asserted and the core is idle. - 2.
-Nap, if the system negates $\overline{QACK}$ to signal a snoop operation is outstanding.
+Nap, if the system negates ~QACK to signal a snoop operation is outstanding.